CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

 ## Virtual Machine & Guide

 In the integrated environment, the lab VM serves as the designated workspace, while the lab guide is accessible on the right side of the screen.

-**Note:** Kindly ensure that you are following the instructions carefully to ensure the lab runs smoothly and provides an optimal user experience.

 ## Exploring Your Lab Resources